mrporterphysics/mrporterphysics.github.io/Daily Plan/20232024/Daily Slides/APAgendas202324.md

 ---

+# 2023.09.18 - **AP Physics**

+##### **❓of the 📅**:  Does your family have a “motto” – spoken or unspoken?

+1. Review Buggy Lab - What did you do?
+How did you do it?
+What did you find?
+2. Buggy Lab Board Meeting
+3. [Motion Definitions](../../../Presentations/APCVPM/talks/CVPM2023.html) from the Buggy Lab
+4. CER & Does it move with CV?

+#### HW:
+- You will have an assignment this week, but you will get it tomorrow

+---

 # 2023.09.14 **AP Physics** Agenda

 ##### **❓of the 📅**: If you had a pet parrot 🦜, what would you want it to say?